Archive for the 'auditions' Category

 Watch Out For Those Snarky Actresses At Auditions

-“Which part are you auditioning for? when answered, is met with a snarling, “Oh, I’m too young for that role.”
+You gotta be really careful who you talk to at auditions.
+Seemingly innocent inquiries can turn into vicious attacks in a second.
+For instance, the question; “Which part are you auditioning for?
+When answered, is met with a snarling, “Oh, I’m too young for THAT ROLE.”
 Nice.
 Said to me at a callback by one of the barracuda type actresses you have to stay clear of.

 Yes, at auditions and callbacks there are actresses who scan the room with evil eyes for whoever they think is their biggest competition and then set out to destroy them.
 It’s pretty weird.

 I find this behavior really bizarre.
-I once read in the Times that actors have a higher level of testosterone than the general population, maybe actresses do too.
+I once read in The Times that actors have a higher level of testosterone than the general population, maybe actresses do too.
 Not that I’m a saint or anything.
 I mean I just don’t give a crap about anybody else but myself at an audition.
-I’m all about preparing my Zen head before I go in so why would I want to talk to anybody else?
-Unless I’m waiting too long and then it’s all about jokes.
+I’m all about preparing my Zen head before I go in, so why would I want to talk to anybody else?
+Unless I’m waiting too long and then it’s all about the jokes.

 I recently ran into an appointment a bit tardy.
 There was another actress in the waiting area.
 She gave me the slit eye stare.
 She said, “Ah, excuse me?
-Ah, you were late for your time so they took me instead.”
+Ah, you were late for your time, so they took me instead.”
 Delivered to make me nervous.
 I shrugged my shoulders and didn’t answer.
 She hated me more for that.
 Went in and got the part just for revenge.

 Vermin On My Resume